 Redesigned SAT Essay

-The College Board is shifting the SAT essay essay task from one that asks you to make an argument to one that asks you to dissect an argument.
+The College Board shifted the SAT essay essay task from one that asks you to make an argument to one that asks you to dissect an argument.
 Take a look at the sample prompt below to get a sense of the type of question you'll be asked.

-You'll be given a text and asked to analyze the author's argument.
-Unlike the prompt for the current SAT essay, the new essay assignment will ask you to read and and analyze an argumentative essay.
-You'll be graded on all three skills: reading, analysis, and writing.
+You're given a text and asked to analyze the author's argument.
+Unlike the prompt for the previous SAT essay, the new essay assignment asks you to read and and analyze an argumentative essay.
+You're be graded on all three skills: reading, analysis, and writing.

 More similar to essays in English class and on AP tests.
 In keeping with the College Board's goal to make the SAT more accurately reflect the skills you learn in school, the new essay task is much closer to the type of essay you're asked to write in school.

-The Writing section (essay) is the only part of the ACT undergoing major changes.
-Nonetheless, it's remaining more similar to its old format than the SAT Essay is to its.
+The Writing section (essay) is the only part of the ACT that underwent major changes.
+Nonetheless, it's remaining more similar to its old format than the new SAT Essay did to its.
+Take a look at the sample prompt below to see what you'll be asked to write about.

 Asked to analyze three perspectives on an issue.
 Rather than simply laying out a question, the new prompt gives you three perspectives on an issue and asks you to evaluate them.

 Must argue for your own opinion.
-Like the current ACT and SAT essay prompts, the new ACT writing task requires you to argue for your own position on the issue.
+Like the previous ACT and SAT essay prompts, the new ACT Writing task requires you to argue for your own position on the issue.

 Need to generate specific examples.
 Since the prompt itself only provides perspectives on the issue, not facts, you'll need to come up with specific examples to bolster your argument.